This Newly Renovated Icon Is Now One of Cape Town’s Most Coveted Hotels

 A new Fairmont Spa and a new Fairmont Fit gymnasium are also set to open in June 2024 near the hotel’s heated outdoor pool.
 The new spa will offer three treatment rooms, a Salt Room, and a sauna and steam room.
 Guests booking a treatment will have complimentary use of the facilities.
 From $1,050

-When Cape Town-based freelance writer Richard Holmes is not jetting off on assignment, he’s usually to unearthing a new foodie find in the Mother City, or running the trails on Table Mountain.
+Richard Holmes is a Cape Town–based freelance writer.
+When not jetting off on assignment, he’s usually unearthing a new foodie find in the Mother City or running the trails on Table Mountain.
 Follow him on @on_another_plane.

 From Our Partners